World Languages, Cultures, and Media

 In France, courses are taught in French, or in English.

 Students on the program in France receive 4 units toward the Francophone studies major or minor if they take courses in French at the university (300-levels), they will get 2 units if they take courses in English and French language classes at the University of Bordeaux.
-The minor consists of six courses at the 101 level and above.
+The minor consists of six courses at the 101 level and above, of which two must be taken on campus.
 Students on the programs in France may count three courses toward the minor (semester program).

 Estudios Hispánicos (major and minor)

-The major consists of 10 courses at the 103 level or above.
-One of the 10 courses can be a cultural course related to the field taken in English through the World Languages Department.
+The major consists of nine courses at the 103 level or above.
+One of the nine courses can be a cultural course related to the field taken in English through the World Languages Department.

 Students who begin Spanish at a level higher than 104 are exempt from one major unit.
 Except for LANG 350, courses at the 300 level are offered only in Spain and Costa Rica; 400-level courses, including Independent Study and Honors Project, are offered only on campus.